UnSplit: Data-Oblivious Model Inversion, Model Stealing, and Label Inference Attacks Against Split Learning: Experimental Results

 \subsection{Results}

-Table \ref{tab:comp_img} displays the estimated inputs obtained from the model inversion and stealing attack.
-More detailed results are displayed in Table \ref{tab:main_results} found in the Supplementary Material.
-Table \ref{tab:mse_acc} displays the MSE values between the original and estimated inputs, as well as the classification accuracy of the clone model.
-When the client model is trained, the attacker estimates inputs with reconstruction errors of 0.087, 0.13, 0.0733 on average for MNIST, Fashion-MNIST, and CIFAR10 datasets, respectively.
-Against an untrained client model, the error values increase to 0.094, 0.164, and 0.085, implying that a trained model is more vulnerable to an attack compared to an untrained model.
-Furthermore, especially for early splits, the clone model performs very close to the original model on previously unseen data.
+\textbf{Model Inversion \& Stealing.} Figure \ref{fig:visual_comp} (row US) displays the estimated inputs obtained from the model inversion and stealing attack with a split depth of two.
+Table \ref{tab:mse_acc} displays the MSE values between the original and estimated inputs, as well as the classification accuracy of the clone model, and Figure \ref{fig:us_psnr} displays the PSNR values for each dataset corresponding to different split depths.
+When the client model is trained, the attacker estimates inputs with reconstruction errors of 0.084, 0.149, 0.083 on average for MNIST, Fashion-MNIST, and CIFAR10 datasets.
+Against an untrained client model, the error values increase to 0.097, 0.189, 0.089, implying that a trained model is more vulnerable to an attack compared to an untrained model.
+Furthermore, especially for early splits, the clone model performs very close to the original model on previously unseen data on MNIST, F-MNIST, and CIFAR10.
 Averaging over the first three splits, the clone model achieves a test classification accuracy of 95.63\% for MNIST, 83.90\% for Fashion-MNIST, and 55.73\% for CIFAR10.

+\textbf{Effect of training state.} We can infer from Table \ref{tab:mse_acc} that the quality of the estimated inputs is higher when the attack is performed against a trained client model.
+This is not surprising since a trained model's output preserves more information about the inputs compared to a random, untrained model.
+However, more importantly, it is misleading to think that an untrained (i.e. randomly initialized) model is not vulnerable to the attack.
+As the results displayed in Table \ref{tab:main_results} (Appendix) demonstrate, an untrained model can leak considerable information as well.

-\textbf{Label Inference.} We observe that under the assumption of a client computing only the last layer, aiming to hide the labels from the server while delegating as much work as possible, the attacker can infer the labels with perfect accuracy (Table \ref{tab:label_inference_acc}).
-After successfully inferring the labels, the attacker can then train its clone model and obtain a model that performs as well as the client model.
-This implies that if the client part of the network intended to protect the training labels from the server has a depth of one layer, it simply does not achieve its purpose.
-However, given that each of our benchmark datasets has 10 label values, the values displayed in Table \ref{tab:label_inference_acc} indicate that the attacker's guesses become no better than random guesses when the client model has a depth of two layers.
+\textbf{Label Inference.} We observe that under the assumption of a client computing only the last layer, aiming to hide the labels from the server while delegating as much work as possible, the attacker can infer the labels with perfect accuracy.
+After successfully inferring the labels, the attacker can then train its clone model and obtain a model that performs as well as the client model, since they basically follow the same training procedure.
+Thus, if the client part of the network "protecting" the labels is one layer deep, it does not achieve its purpose.